ESADavid/Equity-Shield-Advocates/QUANTUM_EMAIL_SYSTEM.md

   from: 'sender@example.com',
   to: 'recipient@example.com',
   subject: 'Confidential Information',
-  body: 'This will be encrypted automatically'
+  body: 'This will be encrypted automatically',
 });

 // Email content is encrypted before storage